 New Carlisle is a somewhat small city located in the state of Ohio.
 With a population of 5,693 people and three constituent neighborhoods, New Carlisle is the 242nd largest community in Ohio.

-When you are in New Carlisle, you'll notice that it is more blue-collar than most other communities in America.
-39.36% of New Carlisle’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, New Carlisle is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in New Carlisle who work in office and administrative support (12.86%), sales jobs (11.81%), and food service (6.59%).
+Because occupations involving physical labor dominate the local economy, New Carlisle is generally considered to be a blue-collar town.
+38.46% of the New Carlisle workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, New Carlisle is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in New Carlisle who work in office and administrative support (12.44%), sales jobs (9.92%), and food service (5.30%).

 The most common language spoken in New Carlisle is English.
 Other important languages spoken here include Spanish and German.